papermsucode/advhat/Attack/README.md

 ## Preparing an attack

-1. First, make a full-face photo of attacked person, a full-face phot in a hat, and a full-face photo in a hat with an example sticker on the hat.
+1. First, make a full-face photo of attacked person, a full-face photo in a hat, and a full-face photo in a hat with an example sticker on the hat.
 To be sure that you use a sticker with the correct size follow instructions:
     1. Download an example.png.